 Erik Kane’s practice focuses on providing clients, primarily in the computer arts, with litigation, licensing and counseling services.
-He regularly advises on patent, copyright, trademark, and trade secret litigation before federal courts, state courts, the International Trade Commission, and the Trademark Trial and Appeal Board.
+He regularly advises on patent, copyright, trademark, trade dress and trade secret litigation before federal courts, state courts, the International Trade Commission, and the Trademark Trial and Appeal Board.
 Mr. Kane also regularly prosecutes copyrights and trademarks, as well as software patents.
 He regularly prepares infringement and invalidity analyses and has participated in various stages of litigation including discovery, depositions, motions practice, and oral arguments; he has also served as trial counsel.

 In addition to securing, protecting and enforcing clients’ intellectual property rights, Mr. Kane routinely counsels clients on other intellectual property related matters including e-commerce, digital certificate technologies, token-based and biometric authentication, ICANN domain name Uniform Dispute Resolution Policy (UDRP) disputes, digital rights management, web services and end user license agreements (EULA), software licensing, compliance with the Children’s Online Privacy Protection Act (COPPA), website privacy policies, Consumer Product Safety Commission compliance, Federal Trade Commission compliance, website disclaimers and Digital Millennium Copyright Act (DMCA) compliance.
 He renders infringement and validity opinions on electronics and software patents in the fields of computer science, telecommunications and Internet-based standards and services as well as conducts patent clearance and invalidity searches.
 In 2014, Mr. Kane was named a “Rising Star” by Washington DC Super Lawyers.